galvanic/adversML/README.md

 - decide on what to do for the different ham labels
 - decide on appropriate format/type for experiment and how to post-process it
 - seek feedback to refine pipeline
+- implement data loading from different filetypes

+optimisations:

+- implement stochastic and batch training
+- ? optimise pipeline for experiments where the same dataset, same attacks, etc. are used or not worth the time ?
+- profile code